Time-causal and time-recursive wavelets: Summary and discussion

-Concerning further applications of the theory, we have intentionally in this presentation focused solely on theoretical and generic properties of the proposed families of time-causal wavelet representations, and not here aimed at developing more application-oriented experiments beyond the proof-of-concept studies in Sections~\ref{sec-exps} and~\ref{sec-char-scsel-props-blob-edge}.
-The motivation for this is that we want the results to be as timeless as possible, and not depending on the degree of match between the assumptions underlying the theory and properties of the experimental data, which may first of all be different for different application domains, and may furthermore warrant the inclusion of additional more specialized computational mechanisms as well as integration with other signal processing approaches to build a full-fledge application.
+Concerning further applications of the theory, we have intentionally in this presentation focused mainly on theoretical and generic properties of the proposed families of time-causal wavelet representations, and not here aimed at developing more application-oriented experiments beyond the proof-of-concept studies in Sections~\ref{sec-exps} and~\ref{sec-char-scsel-props-blob-edge}.
+The motivation for this is that we want the results to be as timeless as possible, and not depending on specific properties of the experimental data, which may be different for different application domains, and may furthermore warrant the inclusion of additional more specialized computational mechanisms, as well as integration with other signal processing approaches to build full-fledge applications.

+Let us, however, emphasize that temporal derivatives of the time-causal limit kernel, as used as the mother wavelets in the here proposed time-causal wavelet representations, have been used for handling the temporal domain in models for spatio-temporal receptive fields for purposes of video analysis in classical computer vision (Jansson and Lindeberg \citeyear{JanLin18-JMIV}, Lindeberg \citeyear{Lin18-JMIV,Lin18-SIIMS}).
+Those results clearly demonstrate that the numerical properties of the temporal derivatives of the time-causal limit kernel can be used for computing highly useful results on real-world temporal data.

+Temporal derivatives of the time-causal limit kernel have also been used for modelling the temporal component in biological visual receptive fields (Lindeberg \citeyear{Lin21-Heliyon}), and leading to provable covariance properties under geometric image transformations (Lindeberg \citeyear{Lin25-JMIV}).
+A precursor to the time-causal limit kernel, in terms of finite sets of truncated exponential kernels coupled in cascade, with logarithmically distributed temporal scale levels, has furthermore been used for modelling the temporal component in auditory receptive fields (Lindeberg and Friberg \citeyear{LinFri15-PONE}).
+In this work, we instead make use of the temporal derivatives of the time-casual limit kernel for developing a time-causal wavelet theory, and do also describe structural relations to non-causal wavelet representations based on derivatives of the Gaussian kernel.